North Carolina vs. Virginia NCAA Football Odds, Plays and Insights | September 18, 2021

 North Carolina Stats and Trends

-- When North Carolina puts up more than 7.0 points, it is 2-1 against the spread and 1-1 overall.
+- North Carolina is 1-1 against the spread and 1-1 overall in games when it records more than 7.0 points.

-- When North Carolina churns out over 260.0 yards, the team is 2-1 against the spread and 1-1 overall.
+- North Carolina is 1-1 against the spread and 1-1 overall when the team picks up more than 260.0 yards.

 - The Tar Heels have turned the ball over four times this season, two more turnovers than the Cavaliers have forced (2).